 Thomas R. Feller, Jr., Ed.D. has over 20 years experience in education.
-He received his doctor in education from the University of North Carolina at Chapel Hill in 2020, his masters in school administration from Easter Carolina University in 2006, and his bachelors in music education from Palm Beach Atlantic College in 1999 with a Bachelors of Music in Music Education and a minor in Musical Theatre.
-He began teaching full time in November of 1999.
-Mr. Feller began his career teaching music to elementary students at an inner-city school in Southeast Florida, where he taught over 900 students general music, handbells, and chorus (including producing student musicals) to students in kindergarten through sixth grade.
-It was there he first got introduced to the World Music Drumming curriculum.
-While in Southeast Florida Mr. Feller was honored to be the 2002 Conductor of the Palm Beach County Schools Elementary Honors Handbell Choir, conducting a 60+ member handbell choir at the Kravis Center for the Performing Arts in front of over 2,000 audience members.
+He received his doctor in education from the University of North Carolina at Chapel Hill in 2020, his masters in school administration from Easter Carolina University in 2006, and his bachelors in music education from Palm Beach Atlantic College in 1999.
+His career in education began teaching music to elementary students at an inner-city school in southeast Florida, where he taught over 900 K-6 students general music, handbells, and chorus (including producing student musicals).
+It was there he was first introduced to the World Music Drumming curriculum.
+While in Florida, he was honored to be the 2002 Conductor of the Palm Beach County Schools Elementary Honors Handbell Choir, conducting a 60+ member handbell choir at the world-class Kravis Center for the Performing Arts in front of over 2,000 audience members.

-Currently, Mr. Feller serves as the Director of Professional Learning and Leadership Development for Pitt County Schools, which includes serving as one of the co-authors and co-directors of the district’s federal Teacher Incentive Fund (TIF) grant award.
-While this website serves as a hub for teachers and administrators in PCS to find information on the implementation of the TIF grant and other DEEL initiatives, occasionally Mr. Feller may share personal reflections related to each of these areas as well general thoughts in regards to education, professional learning, teaching and learning, and leadership.
+Currently, Dr. Feller serves as the Director of Professional Learning and Leadership Development for Pitt County Schools, which includes serving as one of the co-authors and co-directors of the district’s federal Teacher Incentive Fund (TIF) grant award.
+While this website serves as a hub for teachers and administrators in PCS to find information on the implementation of the TIF grant and other DEEL initiatives, occasionally Dr. Feller may share personal reflections related to each of these areas as well as general thoughts in regards to education, professional learning, teaching and learning, and leadership.
 His research interests and expertise are in the areas of teacher leadership, leader identity, coaching, the science and psychology of learning, adult learning theories and development, professional learning, and self-directedness.

-You can see Mr. Feller’s LinkedIn profile by clicking here.
+You can see Dr. Feller’s LinkedIn profile by clicking here.